ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ```

 - The `placeholder_text` attribute sets a temporary indicator inside the text entry.
-- The `textvariable` denotes the variable we will be assigning to the text entry input.
+- The `textvariable` denotes the variable we'll assign to the input text entry.

 #### 3.4.5 Progress Bars
 A progress bar is a graphical control element used to visualize the progression of an extended computer operation.
-We want to provide the user a way to visualize the overall progress of the execution, divided into 3 main steps:
+We want to provide the user a way to visualize the overall progress of the execution, divided into three main steps:
 - Download/Load
 - Model execution
 - Results analysis